spicydonkey/cellml-ga/devlog.md

 Possible memory leakage in the program

-### ip3model test with many assessment points
+### ip3model test with many assessment points: ip3model-1-many.xml
-ip3model-1-many.xml
+More assessment points will be provided, not necessarily at constant intervals, such that the ip3 curve can be better interpolated.